Helping Clients Navigate The

 Dynamic Area Of The DPF For EU-U.S. Data Transfers

-The EU-US Data Privacy Framework (DPF) is the latest development in a saga that has now been spanning decades aimed at reconciling and streamlining cross-border data transfers from the European Union (EU) to the United States (US) (with the relevant Swiss DPF and UK Extension).
-The storied history of data transfer mechanisms and the invalidation of each, ranging from the Safe Harbor to the Privacy Shield, including the role of Max Schrems’ NGO called NYOB and the eponymous Schrems II decision, has caused much tumult and resource expenditure among many organizations.
+The EU-US Data Privacy Framework (DPF) is the latest development in a saga that has spanned decades, aimed at reconciling and streamlining cross-border data transfers from the European Union (EU) to the United States (US), as well as the relevant Swiss DPF and UK Extension.
+The storied history of data transfer mechanisms and their invalidation, ranging from the Safe Harbor to the Privacy Shield, including the role of Max Schrems’ NGO, NYOB, and the eponymous Schrems II decision, has caused much turmoil and resource expenditure among many organizations.

-With so many previous iterations of data transfer mechanisms invalidated and further challenges in the offing, the DPF’s future is uncertain.
+With so many previous iterations of data transfer mechanisms invalidated and further challenges on the horizon, including comments made by Schrem in March 2025 about strategies to cause such invalidation, the DPF’s future remains uncertain.
 There are encouraging signs that the DPF is here to stay for now, with the European Commission publishing its first review of the adequacy decision after its first year in force.

-RICHT is at the forefront of this dynamic area and is focused on helping clients stay ahead of the ever-evolving privacy regulatory landscape with international data transfers and the DPF.
+RICHT is at the forefront of this dynamic area, focusing on helping clients stay ahead of the ever-evolving privacy regulatory landscape, including international data transfers and the DPF.

 Data Privacy Framework (DPF) Law Services We Offer